NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBAA(A)
     - Is 2B(A)
     - Can hold 6 at startup to do 6A
+- 5A is grabbable the entire move
+- 5A(A) is grabbable the entire move
+- 5AA(A) is grabbable the entire move
 - 5A8 does 8A
 - 5AAX is a new string
 - 2B